 For example, a recent study of 8656 people showed that people who use marijuana every day are 3 times more likely to be early ejaculators!
 The more often they smoked, the more likely they were to struggle with PE.

+Can weed cause premature ejaculation?
 Why does this link exist?
 At this point, we don’t know for sure.
-According to the researchers, some men with premature ejaculation might be smoking more weed because they think it will make them last longer.
+According to the researchers, some men with premature ejaculation might be smoking more weed because they think it will make them last longer when high.

 So Is It Even Safe To Use Marijuana?